-a) Research Methods: English 711, Introduction to Graduate Study, is required and must be taken at the first opportunity.
+- Research methods: English 711, Introduction to Graduate Study, is required and must be taken at the first opportunity.
 It is customarily offered each fall semester.

-b) Distribution Requirements: The student must take at least one course in nine of the following fields: poetry, fiction, drama, linguistics, nonfiction/intellectual prose, rhetoric, literary criticism, American literature, British literature before 1800, and British literature after 1800.
+- Distribution requirements: The student must take at least one course in nine of the following fields: poetry, fiction, drama, linguistics, nonfiction/intellectual prose, rhetoric, literary criticism, American literature, British literature before 1800 and British literature after 1800.
 Five of the distribution requirements may be met by courses taken at the advanced undergraduate level (the equivalent of our department's 400-level courses) in which the student earned a B or above.
 The director of graduate studies, in consultation with the faculty, determines which distribution requirement(s) specific courses may meet.

-c) Literature Topic or Field: The student must take at least two courses in a particular field of interest, determined in consultation with his or her MA committee chair.
-Fields or topics might, for instance, include the Renaissance, nineteenth-century British poetry, or the American novel.
+- Literature topic or field: The student must take at least two courses in a particular field of interest, determined in consultation with his or her M.A. committee chair.
+Fields or topics might, for instance, include the Renaissance, 19th century British poetry, or the American novel.

 The professional paper is a substantial literary-critical essay.
 The student selects one seminar paper written in the M.A. program and revises it, ideally with the professor under whose guidance it was originally written.
 The revised, polished paper will be presented to the committee as an example of the student's ability to perform research and write a convincing, reasoned argument on a topic related to literature.
 The paper should be about 20 pages long and should be of professional quality.

 Written comprehensive examination